Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 Because we're using JavaScript for our game, and we'll use the P5.js and P5.play library as in previous Hack Club workshops, we need to tell our `index.html` file to bind them and point to where on the internet the libraries are found.

-We will also define our main game logic for this gameWe do this within the `<body>` tags:
+We will also define our main game logic for this game by pointing to our `bumpteroids.js` file.
+We do this within the `<body>` tags:

 ```html